 Medical malpractice is where a medical doctor or other health care provider failed to meet the standard of good medical practice in the area in which the medical professional practices.
 In other words, the health care provider failed to do what a reasonable health care provider would have done under the same circumstances.
 If malpractice occurred, the health care provider will be liable for any resulting damages that are the direct cause of the malpractice.

 In other words, for a successful personal injury medical malpractice case in Maryland your lawyer must prove two elements.
 First, an act of medical malpractice (negligence) by a health care provider, usually a doctor, nurse, or hospital.
 Second, the injury must be the direct result of the above act of medical malpractice.
 There can be medical malpractice without injury where the health care provider did something wrong but you were not actually injured as a result.

 Maryland's Health Care Malpractice Claims Statute requires that a medical malpractice lawyer filing a claim in a Maryland Circuit Court must first file a claim with the Director of the Maryland Health Claims Arbitration Office.
 Within 90 days of filing a medical malpractice claim with the Maryland Health Claims Arbitration Office, your malpractice attorney must file a certificate of merit from a qualified expert who has recent experience in the relevant field attesting to failure to meet the standard of care and that the breach was the proximate cause of your injuries.
-This rule does not apply to informed consent claims.
+You can find the 7 steps to filing a malpractice case here.